Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Mode identification from TESS and Gaia data

 \subsection{Multi-colour photometry}

-Traditionally in ground-based work, the pulsation modes of \bceph{} stars have been identified with either multi-colour photometry or time-resolved spectroscopy (see Introduction, Sect.~\ref{sec:intro}).
+How a mode's amplitude changes with wavelength depends on its degree, with low-degree modes showing a stronger decrease with wavelength.
+This has historically been used to identify pulsation modes of \bceph{} stars using ground-based multi-colour photometry or time-resolved spectroscopy (see Introduction, Sect.~\ref{sec:intro}).
 In multi-colour photometry the amplitude ratios are calculated from the amplitudes of the pulsation modes as measured in different photometric filters.
 The bluest filter is typically used as the reference filter because of its higher SNR.
 In our work, the highest SNR is provided by the TESS filter.
-Yet we decided to use the bluest filter as reference band to enable comparison with earlier literature work on photometric mode identification \citep[cf.][]{Heynderickx1994}.
-The lowest degree p-modes (i.e., radial modes with $l=0$) show a stronger drop-off with increasing wavelength than dipole or quadrupole modes, providing information about the mode degree $l$ \citep[we refer to][for details of this methodology]{Heynderickx1994}.
+Yet, we decided to use the bluest filter as reference band to enable comparison with earlier literature work on photometric mode identification \citep[cf.][]{Heynderickx1994}.
 As already discussed in \cite{Hey2024}, the \emph{Gaia} time series photometry offers multi-colour photometry which may help in mode identification.

 Figure~\ref{fig:multicolor} shows amplitude ratios of the \emph{Gaia} $G_\mathrm{RP}$ and TESS $T$ band observations of stars with the same dominant pulsation frequency in \emph{Gaia} and TESS.
 The ratios are computed with respect to the $G_\mathrm{BP}$ amplitude.
-In order to understand the position of different stars in this diagram and assess the feasibility of our approach, we marked stars with unambiguous known mode identifications from the literature ($l=1$: TIC 128821888, TIC 293680998, TIC 436285033; $l=2$: TIC 169786455, TIC 288489491, TIC 327656776).
-As expected the quadrupole ($l=2$) modes fall in the top right corner with amplitude ratios close to unity independent of the filter.
-Identified dipole ($l=1$) modes are found at lower amplitude ratios, while we expect to find the stars with dominant radial ($l=0$) mode in the lower left corner because their amplitudes decrease strongest with wavelength \citep[see][]{Heynderickx1994}.
+In order to understand the position of different stars in this diagram and assess the feasibility of our approach, we marked stars with unambiguous known mode identifications from the literature ($l=1$: TIC 128821888 (12 Lac), TIC 293680998 (IL Vel), TIC 436285033; $l=2$: TIC 169786455 (V856 Cen), TIC 288489491 (SY Equ), TIC 327656776 (KZ Mus)).Merely six stars in our sample have an identified mode from long-term or multi-site campaigns in the literature since these observations focussed on stars that are either too bright for \emph{Gaia} or have an amplitude below $4$\,mmag.
+Only TIC 419354107 (BW Vul) has an identified dominant radial pulsation in the literature, though its amplitude is so large that non-linear effects occur \citep{Aerts1995}, which may affect its amplitude ratios.
+Hence no stars with known dominant linear radial mode are marked in Fig.~\ref{fig:multicolor}.